psailer1/MasterThesis/finalprototype.md

 # Final Prototype MIT 4.0

 In this file the Final Prototype of the MIT 4.0 project is described.
-IThe Final Prototype is implemented with the procedure of Scenario 2 and is considered for the execution on seven devices, each providing one system.
+The Final Prototype is implemented with the procedure of Scenario 2 and is considered for the execution on seven devices, each providing one system.
 It uses the protocol HTTPS, which means secure communication is possible between the components of the CPS.

 ## Table of Contents